AleziaKurdis/localAiNPC/README.md

 ### 3. Optional Participation Model

-Not all users have or want AI installed locally.
+Not all users have or want AI installed locally, or use AI at all.

 This approach is intentionally **non-mandatory**:

-- Users with no local AI → NPCs simply do not appear or respond
+- Users with no AI (local or Cloud) → NPCs simply do not appear or respond
-- Users with local AI → full NPC interaction becomes available
+- Users with AI (local or Cloud) → full NPC interaction becomes available

 This avoids:
 - Broken experiences for non-AI users